dart-lang/test/doc/package_config.md

 ### `test_on`

 This field declares which platforms a test supports.
-It's usually applied to [specific tags](#configuring-tags) rather than used at the top level.
-It takes a [platform selector][] and only allows a test to run on platforms that match the selector.
+It takes a [platform selector][] and only allows tests to run on platforms that match the selector.
+It's often used with [specific tags](#configuring-tags) to ensure that certain features will only be tested on supported platforms.

 [platform selector]: https://github.com/dart-lang/test/blob/master/README.md#platform-selectors